Electric Showers Buying Guide

 Q: What can I do if there is not enough mains water pressure to operate an electric shower?

-A: If there is in-sufficient water pressure for your unit it form the COLD water rising mains this would normally be down to a poor service from your service provider “lines could be blocked or restricted”, if this is not the case then your unit could be fed from a header tank with an adequate working head height.
-If you want all the benefits of an Instantaneous Electric shower then consider purchasing a Galaxy Aqua 9000XP, which is a Pumped Instantaneous Electric shower, which can be installed to the COLD water storage tank.
+A: If there is insufficient water pressure for your unit it from the COLD water rising mains this would normally be down to a poor service from your service provider “lines could be blocked or restricted”, if this is not the case then your unit could be fed from a header tank with an adequate working head height.
+If you want all the benefits of an Instantaneous Electric shower then consider purchasing a Galaxy Aqua 9000XP, which is a Pumped Instantaneous Electric shower, that can be installed to the COLD water storage tank.